 K9 Cam

-Our newest K9 team is Officer Santiago and his partner K9 Cam.
-They started training at K9 Services of New Mexico in March of 2020.
-K9 Cam is a dual-purpose German shepherd, and just like K9 Bobby, K9 Cam is trained and certified in narcotics detection, tracking, article searches, and apprehensions.
-After six weeks of training in New Mexico, Officer Santiago and K9 Cam started working patrol on day shift in late April 2020.
+K9 Cam and Lieutenant Sam Santiago started training at K9 Services of New Mexico in March of 2020.
+K9 Cam is a dual-purpose German shepherd, and is trained and certified in narcotics detection, tracking, article searches, and apprehensions.
+After six weeks of training in New Mexico, Officer Santiago and K9 Cam started working patrol on day shift in late April 2020 and have now transitioned to night shift.

 SITE MAP | DISCLAIMER | ACCESSIBILITY STATEMENT © City of Neenah.
 All Rights Reserved.
 Web Design & Development by Stellar Blue Technologies.